 That kind of “love” doesn’t last.
 It leads us to judge how well our “lover” is giving us our needs.
 What we judge, we disconnect from, and often, disconnects from us.

-Women that say things like, “I need space,” “I love you, but I’m not ‘in love’ with you,” “I want a separation!”, “I want a divorce” and create distance because of feeling disconnection – the mutual disconnection that results from judgment; ours for them and theirs for us.
+Women who say things like, “I need space,” “I love you, but I’m not ‘in love’ with you,” “I want a separation!”, “I want a divorce” and create distance because of feeling disconnection – the mutual disconnection that results from judgment; ours for them and theirs for us.

 (Take heart!
 When one partner puts an end to judgment, it begins to restore connection, even if the other partner continues to hang on to their judgment for a while.
 We see this over and over again in the lives of men we mentor.)